 There’s just not the infrastructure in place here to accommodate large rigs.
 While there are caravan parks in every city and town across the country (even those blink-and-you’ll-miss-it small towns).
-They are often set up as back in sites, where you’ve got enough room to back your caravan in place (so you better get good at backing), a little patio area beside your caravan, and if you’re lucky, a spot beside that to park your tow vehicle (other you have to park it across the front of your site… or in your patio area.
+They are often set up as back in sites, where you’ve got enough room to back your caravan in place (so you better get good at backing), a little patio area beside your caravan, and if you’re lucky, a spot beside that to park your tow vehicle (otherwise you have to park it across the front of your site… or in your patio area.)

 So if you are also in the same situation, where you like the idea of a fifth wheel trailer, but are not keen on anything too large, this post is for you!

 One of the reasons you might be looking for an RV with a fifth wheel hitch is that your tow vehicle can tow a bigger, heavier rig if the load is centred on the bed of your truck as in a fifth wheel, compared to the weight being on the tow bar like a travel trailer.

 So it may seem counter-intuitive to have a small RV as a fifth wheel.
 I mean, if it’s small, you may as well just have a travel trailer.
 But there are other reasons to consider a small fifth wheel, such as more stability (less sway) while travelling at speed, and a bit easier to reverse (apparently) into your site.

 Since the word ‘small’ is a bit subjective, I’m limiting this search to anything under 27ft and must include a bathroom (toilet and shower).